AthenZ/athenz/docker/README.md

     1.  configurable listering port
 -   ZMS
     1. NO retry on DB connection error
+    1.  `Loading class `com.mysql.jdbc.Driver'.
+This is deprecated.
+The new driver class is `com.mysql.cj.jdbc.Driver'.
+The driver is automatically registered via the SPI and manual loading of the driver class is generally unnecessary.`
 -   ZTS
     1.  `docker/zts/var/zts_store/` create as root user by docker for storing policy
 -   ZTS-DB